MemoryZy/Json-Assistant/DESCRIPTION.md

   - Toml
   - Properties
   - URL Params
-- Extend
+- Extensions
-  - Convert timestamps to readable time
+  - Convert Timestamp to Readable Format
-  - Expands the nested JSON text into a JSON object/array
+  - Expand Nested JSON

 <br/>

 ## Getting Started
-When in or selecting JSON data, you can press the shortcut key `Alt+K` or right-click and choose `Json Assistant` to bring up the action menu.
+When the editor contains only valid JSON text or when valid JSON is selected, you can use the `Alt+K` shortcut or right-click and choose `Json Assistant` to bring up the action menu.

 For more operations, please refer to the [plugin documentation](https://json.memoryzy.cn/overview).